JhinBoard/jhintext/README.md

     -   Every document can be turned into a whiteboard
         -   An always good-to-read, structured docs-form page is the best for your notes, but a boundless doodle surface is better for collaboration and creativity.
 -   Atomic
-    -   The basic elements of AFFiNE are blocks, not pages.
+    -   The basic elements of Jhin are blocks, not pages.
         -   Blocks can be directly reused and synced between pages.
     -   Pages and blocks are searched and organized based on connected graphs, not tree-like paths.
     -   Dual-link and semantic search are fully supported.